Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$

 This then implies that $\beta_{\lambda_3}$ vanishes identically for all $\lambda_3$.
-Because $\lambda_3$ is marginal, we cannot be certain of the existence of such a fixed point until higher order corrections in $\alpha$ or $1/N$ are included in the beta function.
-Following the discussion in \cite{Pisarki1982}, an order $\alpha^2$ calculation would require an 8-loop calculation.
+Because $\lambda_3$ is marginal, we cannot be certain of the existence of such a fixed-point until higher-order corrections in $\alpha$ or $1/N$ are included in the beta function.
+Following the discussion in \cite{Pisarski1982}, an order $\alpha^2$ calculation would require an 8-loop calculation.
 Notice that, when $\epsilon>0$ it is possible to determine $\lambda_3^{UV}$ and, using this result, we obtain a finite value for $\lambda_3^{UV}=-\frac{1080}{\pi^2}$ in the limit $\epsilon \to 0$; however, as far as we can tell, this result is not reliable in $d=3$ and would be modified when $\alpha^2$ or $1/N^2$ corrections to the beta function are included.

-To leading order in the $1/N$ expansion, anomalous dimensions do not depend on $\lambda_3$, so they can be determined for this putative fixed point.
+To leading order in the $1/N$ expansion, anomalous dimensions do not depend on $\lambda_3$, so they can be determined for this putative fixed-point.
 Their values when $d=3$ can be read off from \eqref{uvphi}, \eqref{uvphi2}, \eqref{uvphi4} and \eqref{uvphi6}.
-In the large $N$ limit, we know that $\Delta_{\lambda_3}=3 \Delta_{\phi^2}$.
-Because $\Delta_{\phi^2}>0$ we expect that in $d=3$, deformations to the UV fixed point corresponding to $\lambda_3$ become irrelevant when higher order corrections in $\alpha$ are taken into account.
+In the large-$N$ limit, we know that $\Delta_{\lambda_3}=3 \Delta_{\phi^2}$.
+Because $\Delta_{\phi^2}>0$ we expect that in $d=3$, deformations to the UV fixed-point corresponding to $\lambda_3$ become irrelevant when higher-order corrections in $\alpha$ are taken into account.

 Another nontrivial solution in exactly $d=3$ can be obtained by

 with $\lambda_3$ again marginal and undetermined.